vite-pwa/vite-plugin-pwa/docs/guide/inject-manifest.md

 ## Custom Service worker

-We recommend use [Workbox](https://developers.google.com/web/tools/workbox) <outbound-link /> to build your service worker, you will need to include `workbox-*` dependencies as `dev dependencies` to your project.
+We recommend use [Workbox](https://developers.google.com/web/tools/workbox) to build your service worker, you will need to include `workbox-*` dependencies as `dev dependencies` to your project.

 ### Setup

-Go to [Generate Service Worker](/guide/generate.html) section for basic configuration options.
+Go to [Generate Service Worker](/guide/generate) section for basic configuration options.

 You must add `strategies: 'injectManifest'` to `Vite PWA` options in your `vite.config.ts` file: